dmac3000/t1a3/readme.md

 ### Menu

-This menu allows the user to navigate the app with 3 menu options and an exit app function.
-It also clears the screen after completing a feature.
+The menu allows the user to navigate the app with 3 menu options and an exit app function.
+It also clears the screen after completing a feature to keep the app tidy.
+Lastly, the app includes mention of the day and responds differently if it is a Monday, to add some personality to the app.

 ### Feature 1.
 Calculate recommended carb intake based on a range of inputs